heapwolf/test-env/README.md

 ```

 ## COMPARING
-The comparison operators for equality are supported
+The comparison operators are supported

  - `==` (or `eq`) Equal
  - `!=` (or `not`) Not Equal